portworx/kdmp/cmd/3ncryptor/README.md

 this will put a binary in the `bin` folder called `3ncryptor`

+Make sure to copy the binary to one of the px nodes.
 # Pre-requisites:

 First lets get the admin token from the kubernetes secrt